 - Fear of getting fat

 - Intense unhappiness with their body shape and size

 If you have bulimia, you may binge to reduce stress and ease anxiety.

 - With binge eating comes guilt, disgust, and depression.

 - You may be impulsive and more likely to take part in risky behaviors, such as alcohol and drug abuse.

 The symptoms of bulimia may look like other medical problems or mental health conditions.
-Always consult a health care provider for a diagnosis.
+Always talk with a healthcare provider for a diagnosis.

 How is bulimia diagnosed?